 Dr. B usually follows patients every 6 months and orders fundus photos of his adult patients at all routine eye examinations.
 He explains that he initially wants to obtain baseline images and then assess for changes in the optic nerve appearance with later photos.
 Likewise, all adult patients also receive automated visual field evaluations at each semiannual examination.
 Chronic open-angle glaucoma patients return every month for an intraocular pressure measurement by a technician, but they are not examined during these monthly visits by Dr. B. In addition, Dr. B orders corneal endothelial cell counts for all patients diagnosed with cataracts, regardless of the visual significance of the cataract.

-Resolution — It is extremely difficult to generalize about what procedures are necessary and what procedures are unnecessary.
-There may be many patients for whom even the generalizations would be irresponsible practice.
+Resolution — Without examining the patient, it is difficult to generalize about what procedures are necessary and what procedures are unnecessary for a given patient at a given moment in time.
 Therefore, we do not believe that one can say that any given conventional diagnostic procedure is "generally" not useful; one must consider the clinical evaluation of the individual patient and the information that is needed to best serve the interests of that patient.
 In addition, it is particularly difficult to definitively distinguish between thorough medical practice and defensive medicine or between aggressive treatment and needless service.
 It also must be recognized that not all practitioners can operate with equal skill, intuition, confidence, and judgment.
-Some may require more diagnostic tests than others in order to comfortably and competently manage their patients.
+Some may require more diagnostic tests than others in order to manage their patients comfortably and competently.

 Despite these difficulties, it is still possible to identify certain practices that are excessive or unnecessary.
-If a diagnostic procedure is performed that is not of substantial value in diagnosing disease or predicting the future course of a disease, the best interest of the patient is typically not served by performing the test.
-All diagnostic procedures are associated with a cost that must be borne by the patient, provider, or third-party payor, and in many cases they are also associated with some risk to the patient.
-In the absence of a reasonable expectation of a benefit provided by performing a procedure, the procedure is unnecessary.
+If a diagnostic procedure is performed that is not of substantial value in diagnosing disease, evaluating disease progression, or predicting the future course of a disease, the best interest of the patient is typically not served by performing the test.
+All diagnostic procedures are associated with a cost that must be borne by the patient, provider, or third-party payor, and in many instances they are also associated with some risk to the patient.
+In the absence of a reasonable expectation of a benefit provided by performing a procedure, may be considered unnecessary.
 Charging fees for services for which there is not some substantial benefit exploits patients and payors.
 Both of these features make such practices unethical for ophthalmologists.

-In this case, Dr. B has clearly acted unethically because he has established a uniform schedule of diagnostic tests without consideration of the particular needs of individual patients or the likelihood that they would benefit from the tests.
-Fundus photos are not generally necessary or useful if performed at every examination.
+In this case, Dr. B appears to have acted unethically because he has established a uniform schedule of diagnostic tests without consideration of the particular needs of individual patients or the likelihood that they would benefit from the tests.
+Fundus photos are not generally necessary or useful if performed at every examination in glaucoma patients.
 The same is true of visual field examinations during routine visits in the absence of any actual or suspected pathology.
 The evaluation of corneal endothelial cell counts is not generally regarded as a necessary component of the clinical evaluation of every cataract patient.
 The failure of Dr. B to perform a medical evaluation of the patients at these visits is an indication that his motives are possibly pecuniary and that the patients are not receiving proper and efficient medical care.
-Although each of these procedures may be quite justifiable and even necessary in particular cases, it appears to be unethical for Dr. B to apply them in every case regardless of specific need, whether he does so for pecuniary gain or for reasons relating to defensive medicine.
+Although each of these procedures may be quite justifiable and even necessary in particular cases, it appears to be unethical for Dr. B to apply them in every case regardless of specific need, whether he does so for financial gain or for reasons relating to defensive medicine.